 Joy A. Trueworthy

 Joy A. Trueworthy, attorney-at-law, focuses her practice at Rudman Winchell on estate planning, elder law, long term care planning, and probate administration matters and also serves as a guardian ad litem for children in child protection cases.
 Joy is a member of the Maine State Bar Association, the Penobscot County Bar Association, and the John Waldo Ballou Inn of Court.
-She serves as the secretary for Partners for Peace (formerly the Spruce Run-Womancare Alliance) and also serves on the Good Samaritan Agency’s board of directors.
+She is on the trust endowment commitment for Partners for Peace (formerly the Spruce Run-Womancare Alliance) and also serves on the Good Samaritan Agency’s board of directors.

 Joy graduated from Smith College in 2006 with a bachelor’s degree in mathematics and women’s studies, after being named to the Dean’s List during each of her four years.
 She received a law degree from the Rutgers University School of Law-Newark in 2009.
 During law school, she served as a managing editor of the Rutgers Law Review, which selected her note for publication.
 Upon graduation, Joy was awarded an Eric R. Neisser Pro Bono award for her work with the law school’s Domestic Violence Advocacy Project.
 Following law school, Joy served as a law clerk for the Honorable Andrew M. Mead of the Maine Supreme Judicial Court.

 Joy, a twelfth-generation Mainer, grew up in Scarborough and Portland, Maine, and now lives in Kenduskeag with her wife, Brittany.
 Joy enjoys reading, watching the antics of her two cats, scenic walks, and helping with Brittany’s organic vegetable farm.

 Joy A. Trueworthy's areas of practice: